Choosing a special school

 • the school prospectus

-Most of these will be available on school websites but you can ask the school to send you the information.
+Most of these will be available on school websites.
+You can also ask the school to send you the information.

-Children with SEN may be able to get free transport if they cannot walk to school.
+Children with SEN may be able to get free transport if they cannot walk to school safely.

 Apply for school transport for a child with SEND (GOV.UK)